 The wild and remote beauty of nearby Herdade de Malhadinha Nova’s luxury retreat down south in Alentejo’s Beja region is perfect for those looking for a secluded hideaway.
 Led by Michelin-starred chef Joachim Koerper, Malhadinha restaurant offers seasonal menus inspired by the Alentejo cuisine, made with locally grown and fresh ingredients.

 Fifteen minutes away is the charming country estate Herdade dos Grous.
 This beautifully secluded country estate spreads across over 1700 acres of gardens, olive groves, and vineyards.
-Enjoy a carefully-prepared meal at the in-house restaurant accompanied with quality wines.
+Enjoy a carefully-prepared meal at the in-house restaurant accompanied by quality wines.
 Grous also offers guided tours of the producing facilities followed by a wine tasting session, as well as the opportunity to spend the day with the in-house enologist where you'll learn about winemaking and viticulture.

 If you're in search of inspiration, these pre-made tours can give you an idea of what the options are and how they would work out - logistically and budget-wise.
 But, if you can't find what you're looking for, bear in mind that we can customize any of our tours to your taste and add any experience you'd like to include.